Skip to main content

 Is a bill of sale required in Ohio?

-Requirements vary by state.
-Always recommended as a record of the transaction.
+Not required by state law but recommended as proof of the transaction.

 Does the bill of sale need to be notarized in Ohio?